-Validate that when the file contains “Special Characters” the exported file can display them as they represented in the tested application.
+Validate that when the file contains “Special Characters,” the exported file can display them represented in the tested application.

 Validate that the user has a predefined list of the supported file formats that he can select when exporting the required data(There is no real reason to allow export to a file format that cannot represent the exported data).

 Validate that you can Import different file sizes (Blank File, Max Supported Size, Etc.).